JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Defense is used to reduce incoming injuries from specific Damage Types by the equivalent amount of Defense against it.
 If a character has multiple Defenses, then add the values of the Defenses together for each Damage Type to get their Total Defense.
 If a Totaled Defense to a specific Damage Type has a decimal place remainder, you'll round it down to the nearest whole number when reducing an injury with it.

-If a foe has a sufficently high Defense to certain Damage Types, then the best course of action is to circumvent it.
+If a foe has a sufficiently high Defense to certain Damage Types, then the best course of action is to circumvent it.
 For instance, a knight in full Plate Armor is extremely difficult to injury with Slash damage.
 In these circumstances, the most efficient way of defeating a person in heavy armor is grappling them or tripping them and holding them down, just like in real life.
-Another option is to use an attack with a different Damage Type, such as spraying poison mist at them, to completely circimvent there high Slash defense.
+Another option is to use an attack with a different Damage Type, such as spraying poison mist at them, to completely circumvent there high Slash defense.

 |           Name           |                            Desc                            |  Duration  | Source | Slash | Pierce | Bludgeon |  Hew  | Ballistic | Shockwave | Fire | Electric | Radiant | Acid | Cold | Silver | Poison | Necrotic | Bleed | Suffocation | Psychic | Spiritual |
 | :-----------------------: | :--------------------------------------------------------: | :--------: | :----: | :---: | :----: | :------: | :---: | :-------: | :-------: | :---: | :------: | :-----: | :---: | :--: | :----: | :----: | :------: | :---: | :---------: | :-----: | :-------: |